GamesRightMeow/GamesRightMeow.github.io/src/garden/game-genome-project/notes/the-project.md

 ---
 title: Project mission
 layout: genome-project/note
-planted: 2023-11-05 15:47:41
+planted: 2023-11-05T15:47:41Z
-tended: 2023-11-07T00:07:17Z
+tended: 2023-11-09T05:24:27Z
 status: seedling
 ---

-The Game Genome Project (a riff off of [Pandora's "Music Genome Project"](https://www.pandora.com/about/mgp)) was born out of my frustration with trying to find games I like.
+The _Game Genome Project_ (a riff off of [Pandora's "Music Genome Project"](https://www.pandora.com/about/mgp)) was born out of my frustration with trying to find games I like.

 Genres do a decent job of providing a broad idea of what a game is, but there's so much variation within even the same genre that its not helpful when I'm looking for something _specific_.

-Realistically, this isn't going to solve my problem as no one is likely ever to adapt this method of cataloging games, but I thought it might be a fun thought experiment for analyzing games I play, and trying to identify common genes.
+Realistically, this isn't going to solve my problem as no one is likely ever to adapt this method of cataloging games, but I thought it might be a fun thought experiment for analyzing games I play, and trying to identify commonalities.

 ## What is a video game "gene"?